 There are other platforms available that offer some of the functionality of both an LCMS and an LMS, but often these are proprietary tools and therefore won’t allow you to use third-party content.
 When you bring in content that has been created elsewhere it’s no longer supported, for example it can’t be edited, however you can import media, etc. to be used to develop your course.

 Depending on the functionality available, an LCMS can be used as a steppingstone to an LMS for organisations that want to ‘test the water’.
-The Larmer Brown Platform, for example, offers both an LCMS and what we would term a ‘Lite’ LMS, whereby content created can be deployed to Learners via a branded online portal, with full tracking and reporting.
+For example, there are other tools that offer both an LCMS and what we would term a ‘Lite’ LMS, whereby content created can be deployed to Learners via a branded online portal, with full tracking and reporting.
 It depends how far you wish to take your LMS and what functionality you need as to whether this type of tool would be suitable for your organisation.